Best Protein Powder for Muscle Mass Gain

 Week 1: Calculate and Purchase

-- Calculate your daily protein target: Body weight (kg) × 2.0-2.2g
+- Calculate your daily protein target: Body weight (kg) x 2.0-2.2g

 - Determine protein powder contribution: 25-40% of total daily protein

-- Download MyFitnessPal to track protein intake
+- Download a tracking app to monitor your protein intake

 Week 2: Implement Post-Workout Protocol